 The following Substances and amounts are subject to a first offense penalty of not less than 5 years and not more than 40 years in prison.
-If death or serious bodily injury, not less than 20 years or more than life imprisonment and/or a fine of not more than \$5 million if an individual and not more than \$25 million if not an individual.
+If death or serious bodily injury, not less than 20 years or more than life imprisonment and/or a fine of not more than

+\$5 million if an individual and not more than \$25 million if not an individual.
 They are subject to second offense penalties of not less than 10 years and no more than life.
 IF death or serious bodily injury then life imprisonment.
 A second offense may have a fine of not more than \$8 million if an individual and not more than \$50 million if not an individual.

-Schedule I: Fentanyl Analogue 10-99 grams mixture, Heroin (100-999 grams mixture), LSD (1-9 grams mixture); Schedule II: Cocaine (500-4999 grams mixture), Cocaine Base (28-279 grams mixture), Methamphetamine 5-49 grams pure or 50-499 grams mixture); Schedule IV: Fentanyl (40-399 grams mixture).
+Schedule I: Fentanyl Analogue 10-99 grams mixture, Heroin (100-999 grams mixture), LSD (1-9 grams mixture); Schedule II: Cocaine (500-4999 grams mixture), Cocaine Base (28-279 grams mixture), Methamphetamine 5-49 grams pure or 50-499 grams mixture), PCP (10-99 grams pure or 100-999 grams mixture); Schedule IV: Fentanyl (40-399 grams mixture).

 The following Substances and amount are subject to a first offense penalty of not less than 10 years and not more than life imprisonment.
 If there is death or serious bodily injury, not less than 20 years or more than life imprisonment.
 First offense penalty is also subject to a fine of not more than \$10 million if an individual and not more than \$50 million if not an individual.
 A second offense is subject to a penalty of not less than 20 years and not more than life imprisonment.
 If death or serious bodily injury the penalty is life imprisonment.
-A second offense penalty is subject to a fine of not more than \$75 million if not an individual.
-If there are two or more prior offenses the penalty will be life imprisonment and a fine of not more than \$20 million if an individual and not more than \$75 million if not an individual.
+A second offense penalty is subject to a fine of not more than \$20 million in and individual and not more than \$75 million if not an individual.
+If there are two or more prior offenses the penalty will be life imprisonment and a fine of not more than \$20 million if an individual and not more than \$75 million if not an individual: